 The landscape architect must consider the relationships between a building and its surroundings, the topography, walls, roads, and planting.
 He must be aware of the influence exerted by climate, and the relationships of earth, plants, water and building materials to create an architectural landscape integrated with the natural and man-made environment' A E Bye (p xii Art into landscape, Landscape into art 2nd edition PDA Publishers Arizona) [Comment: wordy, but much better than any of the 'official' definitions of landscape architecture]

-about 2 years by landscape architect virginia 5 / 5Landscape architects create spaces that promote physical activity, including parks, bicycle paths, walking trails, and complete streets that offer alternatives to a reliance on cars.
+over 2 years by landscape architect virginia 5 / 5Landscape architects create spaces that promote physical activity, including parks, bicycle paths, walking trails, and complete streets that offer alternatives to a reliance on cars.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.